emintham/myblog/src/content/blog/notes-on-writing-to-learn.md

 class during the period of Grades 3-5 (roughly) and while it helped, I never did quite achieved the level I wished.
-At Grade 6, however, worried for my [standardized exams](https://en.m.wikipedia.org/wiki/Primary_School_Achievement_Test_(Malaysia)), my mother procured a collection of award-winning esssays and stories from China written by students my age. *That* was eye-opening.
+At Grade 6, however, worried for my [standardized exams](https://en.m.wikipedia.org/wiki/Primary_School_Achievement_Test_(Malaysia)), my mother procured a collection of award-winning essays and stories from China written by students my age. *That* was eye-opening.

 The essays in that collection opened my eyes to what the possibilities could be.